Skip to content

 A History of Bradford

 By Tim Lambert Bradford in the Middle Ages Bradford began as a village by a ford.
 Brad meant broad.
 By the time of the Domesday Book in 1086, the village by the broad ford had grown quite large (by the standards of the time) with perhaps 300-350 people.
-Bradford was turned into town when the… Continue reading A History of Bradford
+Bradford was turned into a town when… Continue reading A History of Bradford

 Published 14 March 2021